-Dr. Errol Norwitz, Louis E. Phaneuf Professor and Chair of Obstetrics and Gynecology at Tufts Medical Center and Tufts University School of Medicine in Boston, will present the inaugural John T. Repke, MD, FACOG Lecture at 4 p.m.
+Dr. Errol Norwitz, Louis E. Phaneuf Professor and Chair of Obstetrics and Gynecology at Tufts Medical Center and Tufts University School of Medicine in Boston, presented the inaugural John T. Repke, MD, FACOG Lecture at 4 p.m.
 Oct.
 30, 2019, in Lecture Room C at Penn State College of Medicine in Hershey.
-The lecture is free and open to the public, with a light reception to follow.
-See details and add the event to your calendar here.

 The gifts from Repke and others to establish the Repke Lecture will advance “A Greater Penn State for 21st Century Excellence,” a focused campaign that seeks to elevate Penn State’s position as a leading public university in a world defined by rapid change and global connections.
 With the support of alumni and friends, “A Greater Penn State” seeks to fulfill the three key imperatives of a 21st-century public university: keeping the doors to higher education open to hardworking students regardless of financial well-being; creating transformative experiences that go beyond the classroom; and impacting the world by fueling discovery, innovation and entrepreneurship.

 To learn more about “A Greater Penn State for 21st Century Excellence,” visit greaterpennstate.psu.edu.